bradgillap/somewhereinbetween/README.md

 While looking at popular modlists I noticed a few issues:

 * Modlists are built for extremely powerful computers or extremely low performance computers.
 * Nearly all the major overhauls run their own Nexus mod pages with custom edits designed for their particular modlists.
+This creates incompatibilities if you wish to add or change their lists.

 This makes customization difficult for the amateur modder and lead me to building my own modlist.
 I followed a set a of rules for myself to avoid bugs, add content, and improve on the vanilla experience based on Reddit & Nexus community sentiment.
 This is based on my modding experiences over 10 years of Skyrim and general I.T professional knowledge.